 With the International Izmir Festival and Izmir European Jazz Festival, Izmir occupies a significant place in Turkey’s cultural life.

 The International Izmir Festival is organized annually by the Izmir Foundation for Culture and Arts.
 This festival is held in the city center and in venues with thousands of years of cultural heritage.
 In the festival, up to now, such as Ray Charles, Paco de Lucia, John Baez, Tanita Tikaram, Julio Iglesias, Jethro Tull, Chris de Burgh, Sting, Chick Korea, Brayn Adams, Jan Garbarek, Elton John, Kiri Te Kanawa, Nigel Kennedy and James Brown, world-class artists gave concerts.
 And also, many famous local and foreign communities gave concerts in this Festival.

 With the participation of local foreign jazz communities, this festival is held in the first half of March every year.
 It brings together jazz lovers in Izmir and makes a significant contribution to the cultural richness of Izmir.

 How to Go

-Due to Mediterranean climate in the region, summers in Izmir are hot and dry and winters are warm and rainy.
+Due to the Mediterranean climate in the region, summers in Izmir are hot and dry and winters are warm and rainy.
 However, in the winter months, the temperature rarely drops below zero, therefore it is a good place for outdoor pursuits and water sports for most of the year.
 Thousands of years ago, Herodotus said that about this city: “They have established their city on the earth in the most beautiful skies and the most beautiful climates.”

-In the hot summer months, “imbat” winds, which consists of the difference between the warming and cooling of the land and sea between day and night, brings coolness.
+In the hot summer months, “imbat” winds, which consist of the difference between the warming and cooling of the land and sea between day and night, brings coolness.
 This wind belongs to İzmir only.